AlenKrga/portfoliotask/README.md

 ## Setup

-To run the code, simply navigate to the corresponding directory and open the `index.html` file in your web browser or click [HERE.](https://alenkrga.github.io/portfoliotask/ "HERE." target="_blank")
+To run the code, simply navigate to the corresponding directory and open the `index.html` file in your web browser or click <a href="https://alenkrga.github.io/portfoliotask/" target="_blank">HERE.</a>

 ## Credits